 Biography coming soon.

-Executive Director, Uganda Water and Sanitation NGO Network
+Executive Director, Uganda Water and Sanitation Network (UWASNET)

 Operations Lead, Collaborative Media Advocacy Platform